xavierroy/cautious-barnacle/content/post/notes-from-the-quiver.md

 As a writer, I wanted to improve my scripting skills.
 Getting the right words and the right cadence to those words is something I want to improve upon.
 And one improves by practice alone.

 So, I'm starting a podcast to serve as a testament to my learnings.
-Notes from the.
-Quiver will add on topics in Paper Arrow and also expand upon them.
+Notes from the Quiver will add on topics in Paper Arrow and also expand upon them.

 As a start, I made a trailer introducing the podcast and released it.